slackermorris/typescript-design-patterns/src/structural/composite/README-composite.md

 ### Type Discrimination with `getBox()`

 Because we are now supporting two different interfaces, we have lost transparency.
-At times we will lose type information of the objects we are using.
-We therefore need a way to distinguish between the different object types before taking an appropriate action—performing `add` or `remove` safely on the composite Box class.
+At times we will lose type information of the objects we are working with.
+We therefore need a way to distinguish between object types before taking an appropriate action—performing `add` or `remove` safely on the composite Box class.

-We can achieve this by declaring a `getBox` operation on the Component interface which provides a default implementation that returns a null pointer (0), which is the implementation inherited by the Product primitive class.
-The Box class then redefines this operation to return itself through the `this` pointer.
+We achieve this by declaring a `getBox` operation on the Component interface.
+It provides a default implementation returning a null pointer (0), which the Product primitive inherits.
+The Box class redefines this to return itself via the `this` pointer.

 > **Note:** The `getBox` function does leak details of the concrete classes to the client, which is a compromise on transparency.